top of page

 Colors to Be Careful With

-• Neon or very bright colors
+• Neon or super bright colors (they reflect onto skin and overpower everything)

-• Loud reds or oranges
+• Loud reds or oranges (they can cast warm color onto faces and steal attention)

 Matching Colors as a Couple (Without Matching Outfits)